Girish0744/PartyMaster/ProblemAnalysis2/README.md

 ```

 ## 📧 Email Setup (Important!)
-Create an App Password in Gmail for SMTP access.
+-Create an App Password in Gmail for SMTP access.
-Use that App Password in appsettings.json.
+-Use that App Password in appsettings.json.
-Email invitations will include an RSVP link for guests to respond.
+-Email invitations will include an RSVP link for guests to respond.

 ## 🎉 Usage Flow
-Create a Party → Add Party Details.
+-Create a Party → Add Party Details.
-Manage Party → Add Guests.
+-Manage Party → Add Guests.
-Send Invitations → Emails sent with RSVP link.
+-Send Invitations → Emails sent with RSVP link.
-Guests Respond → RSVP link (Yes/No).
+-Guests Respond → RSVP link (Yes/No).
-Track Status → See live updates of RSVP responses.
+-Track Status → See live updates of RSVP responses.

 ## ✨ Sample Screens
-All Parties page with Edit/Manage options.
+-All Parties page with Edit/Manage options.
-Manage Party with invitation summary and RSVP tracking.
+-Manage Party with invitation summary and RSVP tracking.
-RSVP form (Yes/No) from email link.
+-RSVP form (Yes/No) from email link.
-Thank You page after responding.
+-Thank You page after responding.

 ## 👨‍💻 Author
 Girish Bhuteja